fecabianchi/tempus/README.md

 - ⚙️ **Configuration Management**: Environment-based configuration with sensible defaults
 - 📝 **Structured Logging**: Comprehensive logging for monitoring and debugging

-## Goals

-Tempus aims to:

-- Execute scheduled jobs reliably
-- Support HTTP and Kafka messaging out of the box
-- Be extensible to support other communication protocols (e.g., via plugin system or trait-based abstractions)
-- Expose a minimal yet expressive API
-- Be easy to integrate into any system
-- Deliver high performance with low resource usage
-- Scale horizontally and vertically with minimal effort

 ## Architecture

 Tempus is built using a clean hexagonal architecture with clear separation of concerns: